-Board of Trustees Connecticut Community Foundation, Inc. and Affiliated Supporting Organization Hartford, Connecticut
+Board of Trustees Connecticut Community Foundation, Inc. and Affiliated Supporting Organization Waterbury, Connecticut

-Report on the Audit of the Financial Statements
+Report on the Audit of the Consolidated Financial Statements Opinion

-Opinion

-We have audited the accompanying consolidated financial statements of Connecticut Community Foundation, Inc. and Affiliated Supporting Organization, which comprise the consolidated statements of financial position as of December 31, 2021 and 2020, and the related consolidated statements of activities, functional expenses, and cash flows for the years then ended, and the related notes to the consolidated financial statements.
+We have audited the accompanying consolidated financial statements of Connecticut Community Foundation, Inc. and Affiliated Supporting Organization, which comprise the consolidated statements of financial position as of December 31, 2022 and 2021, and the related consolidated statements of activities, functional expenses, and cash flows for the years then ended, and the related notes to the consolidated financial statements.

-In our opinion, the consolidated financial statements referred to above present fairly, in all material respects, the financial position of Connecticut Community Foundation, Inc. and Affiliated Supporting Organization, as of December 31, 2021 and 2020, and the changes in its net assets and its cash flows for the years then ended in accordance with accounting principles generally accepted in the United States of America.
+In our opinion, the consolidated financial statements referred to above present fairly, in all material respects, the financial position of Connecticut Community Foundation, Inc. and Affiliated Supporting Organization as of December 31, 2022 and 2021, and the results of their operations and their cash flows for the years then ended in accordance with accounting principles generally accepted in the United States of America.